-What I Have Learned from Writing About My Personal Experience
+What Writing About Personal Experience Teaches

-By Writing Gym Alumnus Sonee Singh
+By Writing Gym Alumnae Sonee Singh

 I have been in the Writing Gym for eight months and it has transformed the way I write.
 The program has pushed me to expand and explore my writing in unexpected ways.
 I am in the midst of editing a women’s fiction novel, yet I have realized there is value in writing about my personal experiences.

 I enjoy writing fiction because it allows me to explore the unfamiliar.
 I write characters unlike myself and I have them participate in activities I would not normally engage in.
 Fiction also allows me to explore the familiar.
 I write about traits within me or people I know, I give my characters my hobbies and interests, and I place them in settings I have visited.
 I give a voice to the experiences in my life under the cover of made-up scenes.

 Salons are an integral part of the Writing Gym experience.
 In these salons, Annalisa Parent, who runs the Writing Gym, provides us a writing prompt and gives us 20 minutes to write non-stop.
 We, the participants, take turns sharing our writing and provide feedback in a way that highlights the strengths in our pieces.
 Salons have helped me gain confidence as a writer, discover skills in my writing that I didn’t know were in me, and build a supportive bond with my fellow writers.